Skip to main content

 4. remain in contact with VA teachers and frequently check for communication sent by VA teachers and staff.

-5. are responsible for any textbooks or materials checked out and are liable for the cost to replace lost or damaged items.
+5. are responsible for textbooks or materials checked out to them, and are liable for the cost to replace lost or damaged items.

 6. support VA goals, rules, and regulations.